jetify-com/launchpad/README.md

 `launchpad help` - see all commands

+`launchpad auth` - use launchpad's authentication toolchain (user account required)

-`launchpad env` - use launchpad's secret management toolchain
+`launchpad env` - use launchpad's secret management toolchain (user account required)

-`launchpad cluster` - use launchpad's cluster management toolchain
+`launchpad cluster` - use launchpad's cluster management toolchain (user account required)

+Note: all "user account required" commands are excluded from the open-source repository.
+These special commands are added on top of the open-source codebase for you.
+They are available in the launchpad CLI.

 See the [CLI Reference](https://www.jetpack.io/launchpad/docs/reference/cli/) for the full list of commands.